chenhuililucy/CodeJam2020/README.md

 # Qualification Round

 First question and second question are trivial.
-Third is a classic nonweighted interval scheduling problem (greedy).
+Third is a nonweighted interval scheduling problem you see in DSA textbooks (greedy).
 Fourth is bit manipulation.
 Fifth is a combination of bipartite matching, recursive backtracking and hall's theorem.

 # Round 1A